denis-stepanov/advent/README.md

 Refer to `advent -h` for full synopsys.

+### Manual Tuning

+If AdVent would not trigger where you think it should have, you might need some manual tuning.

+#### 1. Check if your jingles are known to AdVent

+Run AdVent with `-l debug` option and inspect the log.
+If the matching confidence during jingle playback is less than 5%, it would mean that the jingle is not known to the database and would need enrollment as described in [AdVent DB manual](https://github.com/denis-stepanov/advent-db#if-you-want-to-create-your-own-hashes-read-further).

+If the log manifests jingle confidence between 5 and 10% (10% being a default fire-up threshold), it means that AdVent knows the jingle, but is not confident enough recognizing it.
+You can undertake the following steps.

+#### 2. Decrease confidence threshold

+Use the `-c` parameter to AdVent to decrease matching confidence from the default 10% to the confidence you actually observe (e.g., `-c 6`).

+If this would result in false positives firing up (e.g., jingles from another TV channel start showing up), look at the number of threads.

+#### 3. Increase the number of recognition threads

+Fix the `-c` confidence parameter at the lowest level where false positives do not creep in, and increase the number of threads from the default of 2 threads using the `-n` parameter (e.g., `-n 4`).

+You can go as high as the number of CPU cores on your machine (see `cat /proc/cpuinfo`), and even somewhat higher, depending on the size of RAM you have got and on the speed of disk.
+With plenty of resources you might be able to go twice as CPU cores number, e.g., to 5-8 threads on a 4 CPU machine.

+This would increase the matching confidence, but in a moderate way.
+As explained above, you would need quite a few more threads to significantly improve recognition confidence, heating up your device as a consequence.
+If increasing the number of threads would not help much, look at the recognition interval.

+#### 4. Increase the recognition interval

+Fix the `-n` threads parameter to the number of CPU cores you have and increase the recognition interval from the default of 2 s using the `-i` parameter (e.g., `-i 3`).
+Use increments of 0.5 s.
+You can go as high as the durations of jingle of interest (e.g, generally up to 4-6 s).

+This would considerable increase recognition confidence, at the expense that AdVent would kick in quite late (i.e., letting in few seconds of ads before muting).

 ### Database Service Tool (db-djv-pg)

 New jingles are fingerprinted following the regular Dejavu process (see ["Generate a Hash"](https://github.com/denis-stepanov/advent-db#step-3-generate-a-hash) in AdVent-DB).
 After the process they end up in an SQL database.
 Unfortunately, Dejavu does not provide a mechanism to share database content.
 To facilitate manipulations with the database, a service tool `db-djv-pg` is included with AdVent.
 It allows exporting / importing jingles as text files of [specific format](https://github.com/denis-stepanov/advent-db#jingle-hash-file-format-djv).
 Dejavu supports MySQL and PostgreSQL as databases, with default being MySQL.
 Unluckily(?), I am much more fluent with PostgreSQL, so AdVent supports PostgreSQL only (sorry MySQL folks :-); hence the `-pg` in the tool name.
 AdVent does not alter Dejavu database schema; additional information needed for AdVent functioning is encoded in the jingle name.